-Tests and number and great, and the results might be impressive (and shocking), but one of the best and final ways to test your imported site is to just use it.
+Tests and numbers are great, and the results might be impressive (and shocking), but one of the best and final ways to test your imported site is to just use it.

-If the tests aboved showed a noticeable speed improvement compared to your old hosting provider, then you'll probably notice it feels faster when using the site, as well.
+If the tests above showed a noticeable speed improvement compared to your old hosting provider, then you'll probably notice it feels faster when using the site, as well.